starksm64/NativeRaspberryPiBeaconParser/README.md

 This consumes the hcidump command output as the input for the beacon events, and publishes the beacon event messages to the MQTT server running at address tcp://192.168.1.107:1883.

 	hcidump -R | Release/src/NativeScanner --scannerID ProdScanner1 --brokerURL "tcp://192.168.1.107:1883"

+### Run the bluez native scanner using the text output from an hcidump saved to a file as input
+This consumes the hcidump command output as the input for the beacon events, and publishes the beacon event messages to the MQTT server running at address tcp://192.168.1.107:1883.

+	Debug/src2/NativeScannerBlueZ --scannerID NativeScannerBlueZ --rawDumpFile tests/hcidumpBig.raw --brokerURL "tcp://192.168.1.107:1883"

 ### Running the bluez native scanner using hci1
 This command takes the beacon events coming from the hci1 bluetooth interface and publishes them to the MQTT server running at address tcp://192.168.1.107:1883.